postsharp/Metalama.Documentation/conceptual/Aspects/advising/sharing-state.md

 To define and use tags:

-1. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Aspects.IAdviceFactory> interface, pass the tags as an anonymous object to the `tags` argument like this: `args: new { A = 5, B = "x", C = builder.Target.DeclaringType }` where `A`, `B` and `C` are three arbitrary names..
+1. In your implementation of the `BuildAspect` method, when adding the advice by calling a method of the <xref:Metalama.Framework.Advising.IAdviceFactory> interface, pass the tags as an anonymous object to the `tags` argument like this: `args: new { A = 5, B = "x", C = builder.Target.DeclaringType }` where `A`, `B` and `C` are three arbitrary names..

 2. In your template method, the tags are available under the `meta.Tags` dictionary.
 You would for instance use the `meta.Tags["A"]` expression to access the tag named `A` that you defined in the previous step.